Hyssopi/Story-Plan-Organizer/README.md

 ## Usage Instructions
 - `esc` to unhighlight all nodes
 - `d` + left mouse click to delete node/link
+- Right mouse click to scroll to location
 - Manually edit JSON to add image link in `imageSrc` for Character and Location nodes

 ## Working Demo